Miriam Kurtzig Freedman

 Groups that might enjoy this history and exploration include:

-The best way to reach Miriam is through her email: Miriamkfreedman@gmail.com.
+The best way to reach me is through my email: Miriamkfreedman@gmail.com.

 Is your group next?